citizen-science-association/ppsr-core/docs/technical.md

 ```

 :::info
 Changes should appear within 30 seconds.
-Be sure to do a hard refresh of the page, locally cache files from the public site might show the old site.
+Be sure to do a hard refresh of the page, locally cache files from the public site might show the old site...
 :::